alikhani/topflix/README.md

 ## Getting Started

 A TMDB API-key needs to be added in the `.env`-file.
 There is an `.env.example` file to show what the env-variable name.
-The external API is also getting tested and not mocked so for the tests to pass the API-key needs to be added in `.jest/setupEnv.js` also.

 Install the dependencies: